 I have no records of family trips in 1974, 1976, or 1977, the last summer before the family, minus Sue and me, moved to Tennessee.
-But being in college, age 19 or 20, I was becoming more independent and less inclined to pile in a car with all my siblings.
+But being in college, age 19 or 20, I was becoming more independent and less inclined to pile in a car with all my family.
 While I haven’t found any specifics, in reviewing my journals of the era, I think there was one family trip that I simply declined to participate in.
 I stayed home while the rest of the family went somewhere, for a couple weeks.

 I know that my parents, with Lisa and Kevin, continued similar family vacation/camping trips after they’d moved to Tennessee, because I have boxes of slides from those trips.
 But it’s not for me to try to recount them.

 (drafted 16oct20, revised 2jan21, polished and added more photos 16jan21)